Buying a service

 What are my rights if I am not happy with the service?

-Here are some general guidelines that may help you if you are having problems with a service supplier.
-You can get more advice in our document on complaining about building or home improvements.
+Here are some general guidelines to help if you are having problems with a service supplier.
+Get more advice about complaining about building or home improvements.

 I am not happy with the standard of work done

-To avoid problems, you should raise any concerns that you have as the work progresses.
-Where possible, be available for the trader to contact you so that he or she can raise any issues that come up.
+To avoid problems, raise any concerns that you have as the work progresses.
+Where possible, be available for the trader to contact you so that they can raise any issues that come up.

 If you are not satisfied with the quality of goods or services you should: